CHAPTER Mhp 300 LICENSE, AND REGISTRATION REQUIREMENTS, APPLICATIONS, AND FEES

 Mhp 305.01 Educational Requirements for Mental Health Counselors.

-(a) Applicants shall have a 60 semester hour master’s or doctoral degree in clinical mental health counseling from a Council for Accreditation of Counseling and Related Educational Programs (CACREP) accredited institution pursuant to RSA 330-A:19 unless approved otherwise in (b) below.
+(a) Applicants shall have a 60 semester hour master’s or doctoral degree in clinical mental health counseling from a Council for Accreditation of Counseling and Related Educational Programs (CACREP) accredited institution pursuant to RSA 330-A:19, I unless approved otherwise in (b) below.

 (b) An applicant who did not attend a CACREP accredited institution may apply for licensure if:

-(1) He or she has been granted a master’s degree, with a minimum of 60 credit hours, in clinical mental health counseling, or a doctoral degree in clinical mental health counseling from a school which is a regionally accredited institution of education; and
+(1) They have been granted a master’s degree, with a minimum of 60 credit hours, in clinical mental health counseling, or a doctoral degree in clinical mental health counseling from a school which is a regionally accredited institution of education;

-(2) The degree granted in (1) above shall consist of a course of study, which encompasses a minimum of 2 academic years, 4 semesters, of full time graduate study; and
+(2) The degree granted in (1) above consists of a course of study, which encompasses a minimum of 2 academic years, 4 semesters, of full time graduate study; and

 (3) The master’s or doctoral program shall: